jnakaso/ASGolfWeb/README.md

 Use the `-prod` flag for a production build.
 Use the `-base-href` flag for a production build.

-examples
+-- examples:
->ng build --configuration production --base-href /asgolf2017/
+> ng build --configuration production --base-href /asgolf2017/

->ng build --configuration production --base-href /asgolf/
+> ng build --configuration production --base-href /asgolf/

 ## Running unit tests